Certified Cyber Threat Intelligence Analyst

 In today’s cybersecurity landscape, it isn't possible to prevent every attack.
 Today’s attackers have significant funding, are patient, sophisticated, and target vulnerabilities in people and processes as well as technologies.
 With organizations increasingly relying on digitized information and sharing vast amounts of data across the globe, they have become easier targets for many different forms of attack.

-As a result, every company’s day-to-day operations, data and intellectual property are seriously at risk.
-In a corporate context, a cyber attack can not only damage your brand and reputation, it can also result in the loss of competitive advantage, create legal/regulatory noncompliance and cause steep financial damage.
+As a result, every company’s day-to-day operations, data, and intellectual property are seriously at risk.
+In a corporate context, a cyber attack can not only damage your brand and reputation, but it can also result in the loss of competitive advantage, create legal/regulatory non-compliance, and cause steep financial damage.

 In this course, we’ll introduce you to the 8 phases of threat intelligence: